vldbrs/vldbrs/README.md

 <br>

 <p align="left">
-    As the Founder & IT Entrepreneur at Puma Labs, I bring extensive experience across IT, entrepreneurship, and NPO activism.
+    As the Founder & CEO at Puma Labs, I bring extensive experience across IT, entrepreneurship, and NPO activism.
 Now, I’m channeling my expertise and passion into the field of cybersecurity.
 My technical background, combined with leadership in product R&D, gives me a unique vantage point to address today’s digital security challenges.
 I am driven by a commitment to protecting digital landscapes and advocating for stronger cybersecurity practices.
 With a strong problem-solving mindset and a deep understanding of technology, I’m eager to contribute to building a safer, more resilient cyber environment.
 </p>

 <br>